Section 'Sub' Navigation:

 Unfortunately, it is impossible to predict when accepted applicants will decline our offer or be canceled.
 The waiting list remains open until the first day of classes.
-If your name is on the waiting list, but you are not offered admission by this day, your application will be formally denied via regular mail or e-mail.
+If your name is on the waiting list, but you are not offered admission by this day, your application will be formally denied via e-mail.

 Since the reasons for declining an admission offer or for being canceled are often related to personal or unexpected situations, it is impossible to predict the number of alternates that will be offered admission in any given year.
 However, our experience has been that some of the applicants each year are offered admission from the waiting list.

 If I am offered admission, how will I be contacted?

 We immediately contact you by e-mail or telephone if we are going to make you an offer.
 Therefore, it is very important for you to keep us informed of any changes in your contact information.
 If we cannot reach you by telephone or e-mail, or if you do not reply within the allotted timeframe, we assume you are no longer interested in attending UCSD.

 May I appeal a decision of denial?